JordanPhillips-hub/css-position-it-right-solved/README.md

 - [ x ] Clone the project to your computer
 - [ x ] Open the project in VSCode with `code <cloned_repo_folder_name>`
 - [ x ] This Assignment is NOT tested.
 You can use all the desired creativity!
-- [ ] All the tasks of the "Specific requirements" section MUST be solved
+- [ x ] All the tasks of the "Specific requirements" section MUST be solved
 - [ x ] The project's file/folder structure should NOT be edited!
 - [ x ] The index.html file should NOT be edited!
 The only acceptable change are additional classes added to elements.
-- [ ] VSCode IDE MUST have 0 problems listed
+- [ x ] VSCode IDE MUST have 0 problems listed
 - [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
 - [ x ] The code MUST be formatted with Prettier.
 - [ x ] Push the changes to the Github repo, when finished.